LouieWoolger/shogun-total-war-unit-cost-training-upkeep-fix/README.md

-# Shogun: Total War Gold - Unit Cost, Upkeep, and training time fix
+# Shogun: Total War Gold - Unit Cost, Training, and Upkeep Fix

 Patches `ShogunM.exe` on the GOG and Steam builds of **SHOGUN: Total War** so that recruit cost, upkeep, and training time stay at their original 60-man campaign values when battle unit size is set to 120.